 - Real-world Testing: Offers a more accurate test environment, especially for performance and server-related issues, as the site is hosted on a server similar to the live environment.

-- Ease of Deployment: Moving the developed site to live hosting can be more straightforward since it’s already on a remote server.
+- Ease of Deployment: Deploying the developed site to live hosting can be simpler since it’s already on a remote server.

 Connect with our experts for a seamless setup of your WordPress development environment.
 Start building your site efficiently!